 Later, they discovered certain acupuncture points on each acupuncture channel with a particular influence on specific areas of the body.
 These became known as the luo-connecting points.

 The first idea was the one explained above, that the luo channels covered the relatively superficial areas just under the skin, over or bordering the line of the main channel in question.
 As such, they explain areas that swell up in acute disease.
-Parts of this theory developed in later centuries explain what happens when the channels are exhausted or empty.
+Parts of this theory developed in later centuries to explain what happens when the channels are exhausted or empty.

 This network idea means that each channel reaches out through the flesh to other adjacent channels, and particularly to its partner channel.
 For example, Lung and Large Intestine channels, or Spleen and Stomach channels.

 Because the superficial luo-connecting channels are just under the skin, they carry the body’s Wei or Defensive Qi.
 (Qi from what you eat, after being transported to the Lungs, becomes either Defensive Qi or Nutritive Qi, the latter being carried mainly by the Primary channels.
 Defensive Qi is carried by the luo-connecting channels.)
-This is important because as mentioned in 3/ above, the luo-connecting points can be used to stimulate this defensive Qi to push out invading pathogenic factors like Wind.
+This is important because as mentioned above, the luo-connecting points can be used to stimulate this defensive Qi to push out invading pathogenic factors like Wind.

 Like all groupings of acupuncture points, (eg xi-cleft points, exit/entry points, etc) ways of treating them are sometimes easy to describe, sometimes less so.